Canon 1D Mark II N vs Nikon D5300

 - More modern: Reflects 8 years and 1 month of technical progress since the 1D Mark II N launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5300 is the clear winner of the contest (21 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5300 is the clear winner of the contest (22 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D Mark II N»||-||-||-||-||-||Aug 2005||3,999||-||Canon 1D Mark II N|